jonathanmorgan/geocoding/README.md

             }
         }

+- To test, in your site directory, run the following:

+        python manage.py validate

+- If validate completes with no errors, then run:

+        python manage.py syncdb

 ## Usage

 Right now, there are two scripts you can look at to see how to geocode with geopy: